-Floatingstone Lake is a small (area: 5.9 km2, shoreline length: 20.3 km), shallow (average depth: 5.9 m, historical maximum depth: 19.8 m; Figure 1) lake located in the Beaver River Watershed.1 North east (~187 km) of Edmonton, Floatingstone Lake lies within the County of St. Paul and is surrounded by the communities of Ashmont, Elk Point, Spedden, and Vilna.
+Floatingstone Lake is a small (area: 5.9 km2, shoreline length: 20.3 km), shallow (average depth: 5.9 m, historical maximum depth: 19.8 m; Figure 1) lake located in the Beaver River Watershed.
+Northeast (~187) km) of Edmonton, Floatingstone Lake lies within the County of St. Paul and is surrounded by the communities of Ashmont, Elk Point, Spedden, and Vilna.
 Floatingstone Lake (formerly Boyne Lake) gets its name from a large stone located on the west side of the lake historically, when the lake had higher water levels, the stone appeared to float.2 a popular destination for fishing of Lake Whitefish, Burbot, Yellow Perch, Northern Pike, and Walleye.
 However, today, due to collapsed populations, Northern Pike and Walleye have a zero catch limit.
+In a report by the Alberta Conservation Association in 2010, Floatingstone Lake received low angling pressure and catch rates4.
 There has been no commercial fishery at Floatingstone Lake since 1970.1